Welcome to Market

 A: Pre-show planning is key.
 Learning to navigate it is the most important thing.

 Plan Travel and Accommodations – There are some challenges, but they aren’t insurmountable.
 It’s in High Point, North Carolina and there is one hotel in that town, so you’ve got to plan for your visit.
-You fly into either Charlotte, Greensboro or Raleigh, and then you’ve got to get to High Point.
+You fly into either Charlotte, Greensboro, or Raleigh, and then you’ve got to get to High Point.
 Second of all, you’ve got to find a hotel room within a 30-mile radius.
-Because of short supply of rental cars, be sure your hotel is on the market hotel shuttle route.
+Because of the short supply of rental cars, be sure your hotel is on the market hotel shuttle route.

 Be Flexible - Get there early each day.
 Pick up a map and directory and map out the showrooms you want to see on a daily basis.
 Familiarize yourself with the shuttle system, so you can coordinate your plan with stops along the route.
 Each night, reevaluate the list based on your experience and conversations with others that day and see if you need to rearrange your plan.
-For example, there are lots of product launches at each market and there are always three or four manufacturers that haven’t been on anybody’s radar screen that knock it out of the park.
+For example, there are lots of product launches at each market and there are always three or four manufacturers that haven’t been on anybody’s radar screen that knocks it out of the park.
 You’ll hear that buzz and want to be sure to see them.

 Q: Should they attend without a group?

 A: For new designers especially, there’s a lot of added value in attending with a group, starting with networking and creating design friendships that last beyond the event.
 Typically, there are about 25 in a group from all over the country, and you’ll learn a lot listening to them talk about how they run their businesses and how they handle the challenges of being a designer.
 Also, attending a group tour takes a lot of preplanning off your plate and provides some VIP treatment you wouldn’t otherwise get.
-You’ll be seeing the best of the best showrooms, often scheduled around a special event such as a private luncheon or cocktail party, and hearing more in-depth presentations, usually from the CEO, the owner or the creative director.
+You’ll be seeing the best of the best showrooms, often scheduled around a special event such as a private luncheon or cocktail party, and hearing more in-depth presentations, usually from the CEO, the owner, or the creative director.
 For group information, email email@example.com.
 We are taking names for the October show and will help you connect.

 Q: Do all showrooms accept designers or do they prefer retail shops?